dhhyi/javascript-fullstack-temptation/pages/javascript-is-wild.md

 ```

 <!--
-A: *explain slide*
+🟦 *explain slide*

-D: That's also nothing new.
+🟥 That's also nothing new.
 Various languages have an operator like this.

-Give me something unique to your language.
+🟥 Give me something unique to your language.

+🟦 okay [click] -> next slide
 -->

 ---